musibs/python-crash-course/README.md

-# python-crash-course
+# Python Crash Course

-Python Crash Course
+A repository that contains building blocks of Python language.